mhawk12/front_end_website_practice/README.md

 web programming Assignment.

-i.
-Initial homepage with an image slider of three (3) or more images.
+<p>i.
+Initial homepage with an image slider of three (3) or more images.</p>
-Clicking on any of the images in the slider will direct the user to the page in the web-site related to that image. ii.
+<p>Clicking on any of the images in the slider will direct the user to the
+page in the web-site related to that image.</p>
+ii.
 A navigation bar containing five (5) entries (Home, Product Page1, Product Page2, Product Page3, Contact Us Page) iii.
 This page uses JavaScript and jQuery to implement the following effects: